psarando/shire-reckoning/README.md

 would have been enough time for Rivendell New Year's Day (Yestarë) to drift from a spring equinox to the Gregorian March 25 by T.A.
 3019.

-Another logical start of the reckoning of the Calendar of Imladris, which also allows its New Year's Day to fall on a March 25 in T.A.
-3019, could be on a March 20th at the start of the Second Age.
+Another logical start of the reckoning of the Calendar of Imladris could be on a March 20th at the start of the Second Age, which also allows its New Year's Day in T.A.
+3019 to fall on a March 25.
 This start date is less likely since Tolkien wrote in Appendix D about a note on the Calendars of the Red Book (a.k.a. *The Reckoning of Years* by Meriadoc Brandybuck) that states that the omission of the 3 extra Enderi at the end of a 432-year cycle